ITEM Cross-border Impact Assessment 2024 published

 On Oct.
 1, 2023, the new Treaty between Belgium, Luxembourg and the Netherlands on police cooperation entered into force: the BENELUX Police Treaty.
 This happened more than 5 years after the treaty was signed in 2018.
 The treaty replaces the 20-year-old 2004 Treaty on Cross-Border Police Action.
 Dossier three, the BENELUX Police Treaty, will border regions become safer? examines the question of whether, in terms of border effects, this treaty can be seen as a particular milestone in border regional crime control.
 Does it lead to more or better trans-regional cohesion in the border region?
 Does the treaty contribute to European integration in the area of societal security?
 How groundbreaking is the Benelux Police Treaty compared to, for example, the 2004 Benelux Police Treaty, the Prüm Treaty, or the Mutual Legal Assistance in Criminal Matters Treaty when it comes to border-regional cooperation in crime control?
 Will the Police Treaty be more effective in border regions than the latter agreements?
 On the basis of comparing the above-mentioned treaties, interviews with experts involved and an analysis of parliamentary documents, literature and media reports, an attempt will be made to answer the above-mentioned questions.

-The fourth dossier, Cannabis-Gesetz, concerns an investigation within the framework of a PREMIUM project by a multidisciplinary student team.
+The fourth dossier, Cannabis-Gesetz , involves research as part of a PREMIUM project by a multidisciplinary student team.
 In this file, the students look at the border effects of the Cannabis-Gesetz between Germany and the Benelux countries, with a focus on the Netherlands and Belgium.
-On April 1, 2024, the Cannabis-Gesetz went into effect in Germany.
-The bill legalizes cannabis under certain conditions, such as a limit of 25 grams and a maximum of three cannabis plants in the home.
+On 1 April 2024, the Cannabis-Gesetz entered into force in Germany.
+The bill legalises cannabis under certain conditions, such as a limit of 25 grams and a maximum of three cannabis plants in the home.
 In addition, sales under the umbrella of cannabis clubs should become possible.
-What does this mean for Dutch border municipalities and coffeeshops, for example?
-How do the border regions of the Netherlands-Germany compare to Belgium-Germany?
+What does this mean for e.g. Dutch border municipalities and coffee shops?
+How do the border regions of the Netherlands-Germany compare with Belgium-Germany?
 A multidisciplinary PREMIUM team of master students is conducting the research.

 The fifth dossier, examines the impact of recent EU legislation on industrial policy in border regions.
 The dossier analyzes current EU strategies in this area, with a particular focus on recent legislative proposals.
 In February 2024, the Council and the European Parliament reached a preliminary agreement on the “net-zero industry act.”
 This legislation simplifies permitting procedures for investments in green technologies, supports strategic projects that contribute to the transition to a carbon-free economy, facilitates access to markets for technology products, establishes rules for public support, and improves the skills of the European workforce.